Meetables/meshly-core/README.md

 JWT_SECRET= A secret (any string) that's being used for encoding the JWT Token

 NODE_ENV=development The node environment.
 Used for configuration.

+DEV_TESTUSER_EMAIL= Email address for your test user DEV_TESTUSER_USERNAME= Username for your test user DEV_TESTUSER_PASSWORD= Password for your test user

+TAG_CATEGORIES= All of the categories a tag can have DEFAULT_TAGS= The tags which are being added to the mongo instance on init